DanielRuf/cleanup/README.md

 Usage
 =====================
-Upload the full directory to your server and run `check.php`, it will list all unused files.
+Upload the full directory to your server, rename / copy `config.php.dist` to `config.php`, adjust the settings and run `check.php`.